Devendra Pratap Pandey: Oxygen plant

+Guiding the youth

 Parivar School

 Lt Gen D P Pandey appreciated the noble step taken by the Indrani Balan Foundation for the people of Baramulla, which led to building of new infrastructure for the Parivaar School to facilitate a conducive learning environment for the specially abled children.
 More than 150 families of Baramulla district will be benefitted by this school.

 The curriculum of the school has been created keeping in mind the type and degree of disability of the students.
 The building has been designed taking into account the needs of the students including specially abled friendly washrooms.
 More than 150 families of Baramulla district will be benefited by this school.

 National Cadet Corps

 Lt Gen D P Pandey facilitated the introduction of NCC camps in the remote bowls of Machhal, Keran & Gurez sectors.
-In addition, NCC camp were organized for the first time in Tangdhar and there are plans in pipeline to revive and expand NCC's foot prints across the valley.
+In addition, NCC camp were organised for the first time in Tangdhar and there are plans in pipeline to revive and expand NCC's foot prints across the valley.

 Kashmir Premiere League (KPL) 2021

-Under the flagship of Chinar Corps, Kashmir Premiere League 2021 was organized that engaged the youth, provided them a pedestal to showcase their talent and promote sports in the Valley.
+Under the flagship of Chinar Corps, Kashmir Premiere League 2021 was organised that engaged the youth, provided them a pedestal to showcase their talent and promote sports in the Valley.
 This wide reaching, multi-phased cricket tournament engaged 10 districts of Kashmir and elicited participation by nearly 3000 youth from 200 different teams.
 The tournament shed tremendous insight into the outstanding cricketing skills, excellent sportsmanship and talent among the Kashmiri youth and highlighted the synergy between Civil Administration, JKCA and the Army.
 Mr Yusuf Pathan, ex India cricketer gave away the prizes.

 Education and sports

-MoU with Kashmir University

-Under Lt Gen D P Pandey, an MoU has been signed between University of Kashmir and Chinar Corps on 08 Nov 2021 for provision of distance education courses to soldiers presently serving in Kashmir.
-18 courses are presently on offer and range from six months certificate courses to one year diploma courses and two year post graduate courses.

-Lt Gen Pandey praised the milestone achieved in the field of education, which will empower the soldiers of the Chinar Corps in performing their duties in a challenging environment.
-He said the University of Kashmir, with its rich heritage, culture and academia, will provide a one of a kind opportunity for Army personnel and civil defence employees of Chinar Corps to pursue higher educational qualifications, domain specialisation and subject matter expertise.